 Interesting in applying for a student Fulbright grant?
 Learn more by attending one of the summer information sessions that will be held on: July 22, August 7, August 12, and August 20.
 All sessions will be from 3:00-4:15 in Storm Hall 123.
 Students can register to attend an information session at http://oip.sdsu.edu/oip/infosessions.aspx.
 While the application deadline is a few months away, it is important for students to start their applications now, as the application process is quite lengthy.
 SDSU applications will be due September 23, 2014 for grants for 2015-16.
 Learn more by visiting the SDSU Fulbright page.

 Looking for past news stories?
 Please visit our Archives page.

-Douglas S. Bigham is an Assistant Professor of Linguistics at San Diego State University.
+Dr. Catalina Amuedo-Dorantes is a professor of Economics at San Diego State University.

 She was the 2013-2014 recipient of the Garcia-Robles Border Fulbright and is currently the President-elect of the American Society of Hispanic Economists (ASHE).

 Her areas of interest include international migration, remittances and, more broadly, labor economics.
 Her current research examines the impact that state and local level immigration policy is having on the employment, education, fertility and human rights of undocumented immigrants.